Glycoprotein Ib

 is a component of the GPIb-V-IX complex on platelets.
 The GPIb-V-IX complex binds von Willebrand factor, allowing platelet adhesion and platelet plug formation at sites of vascular injury.
+Glycoprotein Ibα (GPIbα) is the major ligand-binding subunit of the GPIb-V-IX complex.
+GPIbα is heavily glycosylated.

 It is deficient in the Bernard–Soulier syndrome.
 A gain-of-function mutation causes platelet-type von Willebrand disease.

 Autoantibodies against Ib/IX can be produced in immune thrombocytopenic purpura.